-The mechanical sub-team wanted Pathfinder to be as rigid, robust, simple and durable for the stresses it would endure throughout its course and the load it would need to carry throughout the duration.
+The mechanical sub-team wanted the Going Merry to be as rigid, robust, simple and durable for the stresses it would endure throughout its course and the load it would need to carry throughout the duration.
 With this in mind the sub-team needed to follow a simple process of brainstorming, researching, designing, testing, iterating, and repeating until we were happy with its performance.
+With our sub-team being only two sophomore's we focused on learning CAD skills and ensuring that our bot would meet the specification requirements.